xamarin/WebSharp/Examples/websharpjs/electron/IpcMain/ipcmain-quickstart.md

-# Welcome to your WebSharp Electron Application - <%- name %>
+# Welcome to your WebSharp Electron Application - ipcmain

 ## What's in the folder